 Degree Requirements: Master of Science in Architecture

 All applicants to the Master of Science in Architecture program must 1) hold the professional degree of Bachelor of Architecture (B.Arch.), the professional degree of Master of Architecture (M.Arch.
 I) or an equivalent accredited professional degree in architecture from a foreign institution; and 2) have completed a minimum of one year of work experience after obtaining their first professional architectural degree.
 The program is structured to be completed in two full-time consecutive semesters with a final thesis semester during the subsequent summer session.
-See the Academic Calendar on pages 2-3 for information on the Fall and Spring semesters.
-The Summer semester runs from June-early September (after Memorial Day until the date of the Master of Architecture II final Thesis review and exhibition opening during the second week of September).
+The Summer semester runs from June-early September (after Memorial Day until the date of the Master of Science in Architecture final Thesis review and exhibition opening during the second week of September).
 Final thesis presentations will take place during the second week of September at the end of the student’s year of study.
-Graduate students must complete all 30 credits of the Master of Architecture II degree requirements in full-time contiguous resident study at The Cooper Union.
+Graduate students must complete all 30 credits of the Master of Science in Architecture degree requirements in full-time contiguous resident study at The Cooper Union.

 Thesis In April of the spring semester prior to advancing to Arch 413 Thesis, each student will be required to present an elaboration of his or her thesis topic and program for review and acceptance by the faculty.
 Final thesis presentations will be made during the first week of fall semester following the student’s year of study.

-Graduate courses in the Albert Nerken School of Engineering as well as select upper level undergraduate elective courses could be made available to Master of Architecture II students with prior permission from the student’s academic adviser and the individual course instructor.
+Graduate courses in the Albert Nerken School of Engineering as well as select upper-level undergraduate elective courses could be made available to Master of Science in Architecture students with prior permission from the student’s academic adviser and the individual course instructor.
 Undergraduate courses may be used to satisfy requirements for out-of-concentration coursework only.